14 minutes Read

 Creating a reliable BOM is a process that rewards careful attention to detail.
 Accuracy at each step prevents costly mistakes downstream, from purchasing the wrong parts to production delays.
 Below is a clear, practical BOM creation process you can follow; tools like Craftybase can help manage components, costs, and revisions as you go.

-Start with a clear name, part number, and description for the finished product.
-Attach drawings, models, or design documents that define what the final item must be.
+Start with a clear, approved name, part number, and description for the finished product.
+Attach any drawings, CAD models, or design specifications that define what the final item must be.
+This becomes the top level of the BOM hierarchy and the reference point that every subsequent field maps back to.

 Common Challenges and Mistakes in BOM Management